About the Lean on Pete: A Special Issue

 Production designer Ryan Warren Smith discusses how he created rich, detailed environments that subtly reveal character.

-Essay: Haigh and Reichardt are modernizing the western
+Chapter 6: Haigh and Reichardt are modernizing the western

-An essay by Orla Smith on how Andrew Haigh’s Lean on Pete shares DNA with the films of Kelly Reichardt — both filmmakers deromanticize tired western tropes.
+An essay by Orla Smith on how Andrew Haigh’s Lean on Pete shares DNA with the films of Kelly Reichardt — both filmmakers de-romanticize tired western tropes.

-About the Authors
+About the authors

-Seventh Row‘s Editor-in-Chief Alex Heeney started Seventh Row to provide a platform for thoughtful, longform film and theatre criticism.
+Seventh Row‘s Editor-in-Chief Alex Heeney started Seventh Row to provide a platform for thoughtful, long-form film and theatre criticism.
 Years later, the site is still going strong.
 Alex has covered Andrew Haigh’s work in the past, reviewing 45 Years and interviewing Haigh for the film.

-Seventh Row’s Associate Editor Orla Smith is a filmmaker and film critic, with a wealth of experience interviewing multiple department heads for films (e.g. You Were Never Really Here and On Chesil Beach) to piece together how these collaborations work and how the pieces all fit together.
+Seventh Row’s Executive Editor Orla Smith is a filmmaker and film critic, with a wealth of experience interviewing multiple department heads for films (e.g. You Were Never Really Here and On Chesil Beach) to piece together how these collaborations work and how the pieces all fit together.
 Orla has written several pieces about how films subvert their genres.